1 Day in Valencia: A Realistic Itinerary (From a Local)

-Wanna visit Valencia but only have one day to spend in this fantastic city?
+Wanna visit Valencia but only have one day to spare?
 As Spain’s third largest city, you might think seeing Valencia in one day is not possible.
 But don’t discard it just yet.
-You can actually pack a lot in a 1 day Valencia itinerary.
+You can pack a lot in a 1 day Valencia itinerary.

 With only one day to see Valencia, your time is very limited.
-But with a bit of planning and my insider tips you can do, see and try quite a few things.
+But with a bit of planning and my insider tips, you can do, see and taste quite a few things.

 Here’s how to see the best of Valencia in 1 day.